lynnpepin/reso/ARCHITECTURE.md

 Here's a brief description of the architecture of this program.

-## Functional components
+## Main components

-There are four functional components of Reso: The `regionmapper` tool which is used when compiling the graph, the `palette` code that defines some useful enumerations and mappings between pixels and 'resel' enums, the `resoboard` code that does the heavy lifting and logic of the simulator, and the `reso` code that wraps the logic for command line usage.
+There are four main components of Reso: The `regionmapper` tool which is used when compiling the graph, the `palette` code that defines some useful enumerations and mappings between pixels and 'resel' enums, the `resoboard` code that does the heavy lifting and logic of the simulator, and the `reso` code that wraps the logic for command line usage.

 ```
 .